 Across France, and even outside the country’s shores, people with natural brown hair are often called ‘brunette.’

-It is the feminine form of the French word ‘brun’ which means brown.
+There is a connection to the French language, It is the feminine form of the French word ‘brun’ which means brown.

 While brown hair is the most common color amongst the native French, you’ll find lots of people with black hair farther South of France, especially closer to Spain, and further along the Mediterranean.